North Korea bitcoin mining

 North Korea obtained at least 10,000 bitcoins last year.
 Priscilla Moriuchi, who has been in charge of cybersecurity in the Asia-Pacific region at the U.S. National Security Agency, believes the cryptocurrency has been acquired through mining or hacking in 2017.

 The value of the stashed coins is estimated at USD 200 million, as of December last year, when the price of bitcoin was at its peak.
-So if you’re trading Bitcoin depending on where you are, there’s a chance you might be funding Kim Jong-un’s regime in North Korea.
+If you’re trading Bitcoin, there’s a chance you might be funding Kim Jong-un’s regime in North Korea.
 So how’s that?

 “When I retrieved the data, I noticed there was an unusual amount of bitcoin activity that I had not seen before.
 I went back and was able to confirm as the weeks went on that the activity was still continuing; that it was mining.”